CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/03_Schematic/01_STM32_uC_Decoupling.md

 ### STM32 Microcontroller

-The STM32F103 series is a popular choice for microcontroller-based designs, offering a balance of performance and versatility.
+The `STM32F103` series is a popular choice for microcontroller-based designs, offering a balance of performance and versatility.

 1. Add the Microcontroller Symbol:
    - Click on Add Symbol in the right toolbar.
-   - In the symbol library search bar, type STM32F103.
+   - In the symbol library search bar, type `STM32F103`.
-   - Select the appropriate variant, such as STM32F103C8T6, commonly used in Blue Pill boards.
+   - Select the appropriate variant, such as `STM32F103C8T6`, commonly used in Blue Pill boards.
    - Placement: Position the microcontroller at the center of your schematic for optimal routing.
 2. Consider Package Variants:
-   - STM32 microcontrollers come in various packages (e.g., LQFP, BGA).
+   - STM32 microcontrollers come in various packages (e.g., LQFP (Low Profile Quad Flat Package), BGA (Ball Grid Array)).
    - Verify that the selected package matches your design requirements, including pin count and footprint.

 **Best Practices:**